alephium/docs/docs/FAQ.md

 Alephium addresses are algorithmically created and are independent from any network (testnet, mainnet, devnet, etc).
 You don't need to connect to a network node (or internet) to create a wallet and addresses.
 In a sense, every Alephium address exists in every network, even ones that have not been created yet.
 In many early crypto-networks when a transaction was created it had no information about the network and the transaction could be ""replayed"" on other networks.
 Therefore it was a bad practice to use the same addresses on different networks.
 In Alephium, we have network-id as part of transactions so it's perfectly fine to use the same address in different networks.

 Once you connect your wallet to a network, say testnet for example, you can then query a node of the testnet to ask for the balance of your address on testnet.
 Switching the network settings of your wallet to connect to mainnet, a mainnet node will then tell you the balance of your address on the mainnet network.
 So every address has a balance in every network, and based on which network you chose to connect to, you'll see the balance of your address on that specific network.

+### Are you quantum resistant?

+Like both Bitcoin and Ethereum, we believe that for now quantum computers are not an imminent threat.
+Hashing and signing algorithms, as well as ways to construct an address can be upgraded, so when it become more of a concrete threat, it will be addressed.

 ## Tokenomics